Sorry you dont have access to this page while editing page in SharePoint 2013

 Just to let you know that this error we got while working in a Moss 2007 to SharePoint 2013.
 In one of the site collection, we have a number of subsites, users (having more than contributing access) can able to visit subsites but when they try to edit the page they got the below error:

 Sorry, you don’t have access to this page.

-But for few users they were able to edit.
+But for a few users, they were able to edit the SharePoint pages.

 When we put the id into the Site collection administrator they are able to edit the page.

 After doing some analysis we saw that some unique permission was given to various document libraries like Style Library, Master Page, and Page Layouts document library.
 Removing unique permission from these two libraries help to solve the issue.

 Remove Permission from Master pages and page layouts Gallery

 Navigate to the Site Collection Settings.
 Go to Settings -> Site Settings.
 Then in the Site Settings Page click on “Master pages and page layouts” under the “Web Designer Galleries” section.